-In 2003, MSU advanced to its first-ever NCAA Division I College World Series to cap a season in which the Bears won the MVC regular season title for the second time in three seasons.
-The Bears' NCAA Tournament trip was the second straight NCAA trip and the sixth appearance in nine years.
+MSU's first-ever NCAA Division I College World Series appearance in 2003 capped a season in which the Bears won the MVC regular season title for the second time in three seasons.
+The Bears' NCAA Tournament trip was the second straight NCAA berth and the sixth appearance in nine years for MSU.
 That year, Guttin garnered the American Baseball Coaches Association Midwest Region Coach of the Year award and his second MVC Coach of the Year honor in three seasons.
 It was his third conference honor since the Bears joined the Valley and it was Guttin's ninth conference Coach of the Year recognition in 23 years as a head coach.

 In 2002, the Bears posted their first 40-win season since 1991 and won the second-most games in school history and the most since winning a school record 47 games in 1987.
 Missouri State advanced to the NCAA Tournament for the fifth time in eight years but the first time since 1999.

 In 2001, Guttin led the Bears to their first-ever MVC regular season championship and, in the process, dethroned perennial league powerhouse Wichita State.
 The Shockers had previously won outright or shared the Valley regular season crown in the previous 14 years, but the Bears posted a 22-10 record in 2001 and beat WSU by one game in the final league standings.